This article has links to products and services we love, which we may make commission from.

 From burlesque to fancy dress, politics to freaky tricks, laughs to an upside-down full-grown purple calf.
 What do all of these mean combined?
 It’s the Edinburgh Festival Fringe time!
 Here is your Edinburgh Festival Fringe Guide.

-For three weeks in August (05 to 29 August 2022), you have never seen Scotland’s capital so alive.
+For three weeks in August (04 – 28 August 2023), you have never seen Scotland’s capital so alive.
 It is the ultimate time of year to visit Edinburgh.
 Come rain or shine * insert joke about Scotland’s weather here* you are guaranteed to laugh, cry, cringe and gasp and that’s just over your hangover, thanks to Edinburgh City Council’s extended drinking hours!
 But jokes and rhymes aside, I’m excited to share my years of experience and teach you how to do the Edinburgh Fringe, like a local, in this quick guide.

-Don’t miss our guide to things to do in Edinburgh’s Old Town.
+You may also like our guide – things to do in Edinburgh’s Old Town.

 - 2021 Fringe Events